Mohan-Reddy-DevOps-Projects/code-devops-documents/azure_devops/pipeline/examples/README.md

 - Python Build and deploy to Azure App Service (no docker).
 Go [here](./04.%20python-native-app-service/)
 - Maven Java Build and deploy to Azure App Service (no docker).
 Go [here](./05.%20java-native-app-service/)
 - Azure Container Instance deployment example can be found [here](./06.%20aci/)
+- Are you looking for a liquibase project to make changes to Database?
+Check [this example](./07.%20liquibase/)